symbol/symbol-docs/source/guides/exchanges/exchange-integration.rst

 Central wallet
 --------------

 The exchange owns a Symbol account where all the user's deposits and withdrawals occur.
+The keys to this account need to be on an online machine, so this is also commonly called the **Hot** wallet.
 This account only has the necessary amount of XYM for daily use (withdrawals and deposits), since it is the account most exposed to attacks.

-To increase the account security, we highly recommend to set up the wallet using Symbol's :doc:`multisig feature <../../concepts/multisig-account>`.
-Withdrawals can be automated using bots to ensure wallet security with **two-factor authentication**.

 Cold wallet
 -----------

 Cold wallet(s) hold a certain threshold for the pool of XYM.
 These accounts should be created and remain in a setup with no internet connection.
 Transactions issued from cold wallets must be signed offline and announced to the network using another device.
-It is advisable as well that cold wallets are set up with :doc:`multisig accounts <../../concepts/multisig-account>`, this time controlled by people.
+It is advisable as well that cold wallets are set up with :doc:`multisig accounts <../../concepts/multisig-account>`.

 Unique User ID
 --------------

-Each user is identified by a unique identifier (UUID) on the exchange's database.
+In the proposed architecture, each user is identified by a Unique User IDentifier (UUID) on the exchange's database.
 A user will deposit to the central wallet with their UUID attached as the :doc:`message <../../concepts/transfer-transaction>` of the transaction (called sometimes the **memo**).
 The UUID is only shown in the user's dashboard during the deposit confirmation.

 One of the drawbacks of this design is that many users are not used to having a message attached to their transactions.
 If they forget to attach the UUID or attach a wrong UUID, it will lead to receiving lots of support tickets concerning "lost funds".